The ancestors of the name Attwould date back to the Anglo-Saxon

 Early Notables of the Attwould family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Attwould Notables in all our PDF Extended History products and printed products wherever possible.
+Peter Atwood (1643-1712), was an English Dominican friar from Warwickshire; he was several...
+Another 29 words (2 lines of text) are included under the topic Early Attwould Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Attwould family to the New World and Oceana